-A quick way to check your calibration and pH accuracy is to measure the pH of a saturated solution of cream of tartar which has a pH of 3.55 at 25 degrees Celsius:
+A quick way to check your calibration and pH accuracy is to measure the pH of a saturated solution of cream of tartar which has a pH of 3.556 at 25 degrees Celsius:

 - 1. Get pure cream of tartar (grocery store stuff is fine, provided it's pure), or reagent grade potassium hydrogen tartrate, also known as potassium acid tartrate or potassium bitartrate.
 Call it KHT for short. - 2.
-Place about 1/8 teaspoon of KHT in 20 mL of distilled water.
+Place about 1/4 teaspoon of KHT in 20 mL of distilled water.
 Mix well for about 30 seconds.
 You want to be sure the solution is saturated, i.e., everything that can dissolve, has dissolved.
 There should be some undissolved solid left. - 3.
-Decant or filter the solution off the solids if possible. - 4.
-This solution has a standard pH of 3.55 at 25 degrees C (78 degrees F).
+Decant or filter the solution off the solids. - 4.
+This solution has a standard pH of 3.55 at 25 °C (78 °F).
 It should be within 0.02 pH of this value at temperatures from 20 to 30 degrees Celsius.
-We usually are OK with a value between 3.50 and 3.60.
 Discard after 24 hours.